redpanda-data/redpanda/docs/www/quick-start-linux.md

      rpk topic consume twitch_chat
      ```

-     Each message is shown with its metdata, like this:
+     Each message is shown with its metadata, like this:

      ```
      {